COVID-19 Coronavirus Information

 Informational Links From The Ministry Regarding BC's Re-Start Plan And Coming Back To School

-Continuity of Learning Framework During Suspension of In-Class Instruction Spring 2020
+Continuity of Learning Framework During Any Suspension of In-Class Instruction

-During this unprecedented time when in-class learning has been suspended, teachers and administrators have collaborated to create a unified approach for the continuity of learning at Sunrise.
+Any time that in-class learning is suspended, teachers and administrators will collaborate to create a unified approach for the continuity of learning at Sunrise.
 This approach outlines our guiding principles along with teacher and student/parent expectations.
 The hope is that these agreements and expectations will provide families and teachers with clarity while allowing enough flexibility for the diversity found within our community.
 We would like to acknowledge the dedication and flexibility of our teachers, staff, administrators, students, and families during this time.
 Your care and devotion towards Sunrise Waldorf School and Waldorf education in general is an inspiration.

 SWS GUIDING PRINCIPLES